gerasy1987/replicate/README.md

 *The function takes main parts of replication object as an arguments and returns the replication class object. (see [create\_replication.R](https://github.com/gerasy1987/replicate/blob/master/create_replication.R) for code).*

-The function takes 6 main arguments arguments:
+The function takes 6 main arguments arguments (defaults are given in parentheses if specified):

 -   `description_list`: List of miscellaneous descriptions of replication. *Example*: